dotenvx/dotenvx/README.md

 #### What happened to the `.env.vault` file?

-We are sunsetting it.
-Encrypted values inside your already existing `.env` files work better.
+I've decided we should sunset it as a technological solution to this.

-The `.env.vault` file got us far and to this final solution, but it had limitations such as:
+The `.env.vault` file got us far, but it had limitations such as:

-* Pull Requests - it was difficult to tell which key had been changed
+* *Pull Requests* - it was difficult to tell which key had been changed
-* Security - there was no mechanism to give a teammate the ability to encrypt without also giving them the ability to decrypt.
+* *Security* - there was no mechanism to give a teammate the ability to encrypt without also giving them the ability to decrypt.
 Sometimes you just want to let a contractor encrypt a new value, but you don't want them to know the rest of the secrets.
-* Conceptual - it takes more mental energy to understand the `.env.vault` format.
+* *Conceptual* - it takes more mental energy to understand the `.env.vault` format.
 Encrypted values inside a `.env` file is easier to quickly grasp.
+* *Combining Multiple Files* - there was simply no mechanism to do this well with the `.env.vault` file format.

-That said, the `.env.vault` tooling will still stick around for at least 1 year.
+That said, the `.env.vault` tooling will still stick around for at least 1 year under `dotenvx vault` parent command.
 I'm still using it in projects as are many thousands of other people.
-It will live under `dotenvx vault` commands.

 #### Will you provide a migration tool to quickly switch `.env.vault` files to encrypted `.env` files?

 Yes.
-We will.
+Working on this soon.

 &nbsp;